-Get back to the plan of site’s structure and think from what section it is better to insert links so as to retain a relevant structure.
-In case you don’t know how to benefit from visualized site’s structure, here is a good article that you can read which will show you how to organize your website in a way that clearly communicates topic relevance to search engines.
+Get back to the plan of the site’s structure and determine which links from a specific section that are best to insert to retain a more relevant structure.
+In case you might not know how to benefit from a visualized site’s structure, here is a good article that you can read which will show you how to organize your website in a way that clearly communicates topic relevance to search engines.

-When SEOs of analyzed site prioritized the list of URLs with poor interlinking structure and added relevant links on those pages, number of bots’ visits increased.
-There are still some poor-linked URLs left but these pages aren’t so imported as optimized ones and could wait till high-priority SEO tasks will be done.
+When SEOs of an analyzed site prioritize the list of URLs with poor interlinking structures and added relevant links on those pages, the number visits by bots would increase.
+There are still some poorly linked URLs that may still be left but these pages aren’t so important as the optimized ones and can wait until the high-priority SEO tasks are done.

 3. Keep calm and love redirects

-Correctly redirecting your pages is one of the crucial things you can do to make a site migration go smoothly.
-Broken redirects and chains are the wide-spread issues on big e-commerce sites.
+Redirecting your pages correctly is one of the most crucial things that you can do to make site migration go smoothly.
+Broken redirects and chains are the most common issues with big e-commerce sites.

 Source: report in crawler JetOctopus

-Developers reconsidered the site structure to make it more users-friendly and then redirected relevant pages from the old version with permanent 301 Status Codes.
+Many developers who have reconsidered the structure of a website make it more user-friendly and would redirect relevant pages from the old version of the website with permanent 301 Status Codes.

 After the release

-Yep, so far we’d done a great deal of work but it was too soon for a victory celebration.
-There are always some bugs appear unexpectedly after a site’s migration.
-The earlier you find technical issues, the bigger chances to avoid an SEO drop.
+Yep!
+So far we’ve done a great deal of work but it’s too soon to celebrate victory.
+There are always some bugs that can appear unexpectedly after a site’s migration.
+But the earlier you find technical issues, the bigger the chances of avoiding an SEO drop.

 1. Check whether everything is OK.
-Now come back and check again
+Then come back and check again

-Remember that developers aren’t robots but humans who make mistakes from time to time.
+Please remember that developers aren’t infallible robots.
+They are humans who make mistakes from time to time.

-For instance, developers of our client’s site forgot to delete meta tag noindex from huge part of the site as shown in the following image:
+For instance, many developers working on our client’s site might sometimes forget to delete the meta tag “noindex” from a huge part of the site as shown in the following image:

-Although these mistakes are sometimes inevitable, SEOs can quickly find these showstopper type of mistakes in a live stream of bot’s visits in logs.
-The moral here is that a comprehensive audit of your server log files is crucial after launching the site.
+Although these mistakes are sometimes inevitable, SEOs can quickly find these showstopper type of mistakes in a live stream of visits by bots in logs.
+This proves the fact that a comprehensive audit of your server log files is crucial after launching the site.

-No, I don’t want to sound like a broken record.
-I’m just trying to say that site on a new CMS often works differently, and that a few months can pass till search bot will crawl all pages on a big website.
-During that time you should keep your eyes wide open so that all URLs being indexed right.
+I didn’t want to sound like a broken record here.
+All I’m really trying to say is that a site on a new CMS would often work differently, and that a few months can pass until a search bot will have the opportunity to crawl all pages on a big website.
+During that time, you should keep your eyes wide open so that all the URLs are being indexed correctly.

-There was one time that our client’s site faced such issue as ‘blinking’ Status Code.
-That is when, for instance, bot crawls the page and gets a “200 Ok” code, then would crawl the site again and gest a “500” error.
+There was one time that our client’s site faced an issue that displayed a ‘blinking’ Status Code message.
+That is when, for instance, a bot crawls the page and gets a “200 Ok” code, then would crawl the site again and gest a “500” error.

 Source: datatable in crawler JetOctopus

-If there are a bunch of blinking HTTP responses, bot will treat your website as unstable and demote it in SERP.
-SEOs shared a list of problematic URLs with developers who eliminated the reason for the issue in turn.
+If the site displays a bunch of blinking HTTP responses, then the bot will treat your website as unstable and demote it in SERP.
+Many SEOs shared a list of problematic URLs with developers who eliminated the reason for the issue in turn.

-In this part, I won’t make a speech and just will show off the statistics of total organic visits in the last six months.
-Migration was made on July 1, 2019:
+To quickly summarize the results, I will just show off the statistics of total organic visits in the last six months.
+Migration was made on July 1, 2019 as shown below:

 Source: analytics data on Similar web

-The number of visits that bot made on the site as well as the number of crawled pages has increased since July:
+The number of visits that a bot has made on the site as well as the number of crawled pages has increased since July as shown below:

 Source: data from server logs analysis

-Do you agree that expert SEO advice is worth its weight in gold?
-That’s why I asked SEO influencers to name tech parameters that are crucial on the pre-launch stage.
-Here are the most useful insights:
+Would you agree that professional SEO advice from experts is worth its weight in gold?
+That’s the question I asked SEO influencers in order for them to name tech parameters that are crucial on the pre-launch stage.
+The following are the most useful insights: